devopsapi3/stealer/README.md

 Software is being developed yet!

 Password stealer for Google Chrome and Mozilla Firefox written in C++.
-It sends stolen links, logins and passwords to Telegram channel with bot you set.
+It sends stolen links, logins and passwords to Telegram channel with bot you set in stealer.cpp file.

 For compiling you have to install TgBot-cpp library and all dependencies.